TimourP/Cursus19/ft_printf/README.md

 | `0` | Add leading zeros until the minimum width is reached. </br>Flag `0` is ignored when flag `-` is present. |

 ## Instalation
-**Before cloning this repo, please make sure that there are no files/folders called Cursus19 or ft_printf in the destination folder!!**
+:warning: **Before cloning this repo, please make sure that there are no files/folders called Cursus19 or ft_printf in the destination folder!!** :warning:

 If you want to use this library please run:
 ```